The Bankrate promise

 - Online.
 To make payments online, you’ll need to create a Granite State Management & Resources login.
 Have your nine-digit loan account number on hand, which you can find on your monthly statement.
 You’ll also need to provide your Social Security number, date of birth and email address, along with other information.

 - Automatic debit.
-By signing up for autopay, you ensure that all of your payments are made on time.
+By signing up for autopay, you ensure that your payments are made on time.
 Some lenders also offer a rate discount if you select this option.

 - Online bill pay.
 If your bank has an online bill pay system, you can set up a direct transfer to GSM&R every month.